-Applicants are invited to submit their proposals on any topic that serves the overall TrustChain Open Call #2 vision and objectives.
+Applicants are invited to submit their proposals on any topic that serves the overall TrustChain Open Call #3 vision and objectives.
 Their proposed solution should consider as minimal requirement to:

-- Use standard technology for full stack development, - Be open source, - Extend the state-of-the-art in the domain of user privacy, and/or solve existing realworld problems with data governance and provide new highly usable software solutions.
+- Be grounded on end users needs and requirements, - Use standard technology for full stack development, - Be open source, - Extend the state-of-the-art in the domain of user privacy, and/or solve existing realworld problems with data governance and provide new highly usable software solutions.